SOLEY Logo

 📦 What's included:

-• SOLEY executable application
+• SOLEY installer with full application

-• Example device structures
+• Example device structures (Windows: Program Files/SOLEY/)

 • Sample optical constants database